 - Nominees should not currently be a CACBT Board member.

 How do I apply to become a CACBT Fellow?

-- Nominations should be sent to the Past-President of CACBT-ACTCC (email@example.com) in pdf format.
+- Nominations should be sent to the Past-President of CACBT-ACTCC in PDF format: firstname.lastname@example.org

 - The Nominations and Awards Committee members will review all nominations and associated documents, and will discuss the strengths and weaknesses of each nomination.
 At least 2/3 of the membership of the CACBT Nominations and Awards Committee must approve a nomination for it to be accepted.

 - Decisions will be announced first to each nominee by email or letter.
 Successful nominees will be designated at one of the next three CACBT-ACTCC annual events – normally at the AGM.
 Nominees must be present to receive their Fellow status.

 If you have any questions, please contact us at email@example.com using the subject line: Fellowship Inquiry